-I. What do you want to accomplish with your marketing?

-Write down three goals.
-What are the absolute best results you could hope for?

-Goal By When
+1. What do you want to accomplish w our marketing: Write down three goals.
+What are the a absolute best results you could hope for?
+Goal By When 1 What outside factors might help or hind ler your ability to achieve these goals?
+Goal #1 Outside factors working FOR you: Outside factors working AGAINST you: Goal #2 Outside factors working FOR you: Outside factors working AGAINST you:

-1

-2

-3

-What outside factors might help or hinder your ability to achieve these goals?

-Goal #1

-Outside factors working FOR you: Outside factors working AGAINST you:

-Goal #2

-Outside factors working FOR you: Outside factors working AGAINST you: